 is this snapshot that is taken as the contents of the next commit.
 Thus

-after making any changes to the working directory, and before running
+after making any changes to the working tree, and before running

 the commit command, you must use the